 ARDSNet Protocol – Low Tidal Volume Ventilation Guide

 NIH ARDS Clinical Network protocol for low tidal volume ventilation in ARDS.
-This lung-protective ventilation strategy is widely used in ICU and respiratory therapy practice and is embedded here for quick clinical reference.
+This lung-protective strategy remains a core ICU reference, and the original protocol is embedded here for fast clinical review.

 What is the ARDSNet Protocol?